 Do you want your business to have visibility, to create brand recognition by pinning your content?
 Or boost sales and traffic?
 Maybe you want new subscribers to your email list or an affiliate income.
 You have to be honest with yourself, with your business, and with your customers to be successful and effective.
 You might find these 9 Reasons to Use Promoted Pins helpful in narrowing down your Pinterest promoted pins strategy.

-First, you have to create a bond with them, to get to know them and to understand their needs.
+First, you have to create a bond with them, get to know them, and understand their needs.
 Then, you should deliver a clear message using competent and sincere content and have a professional website.
 If they see transparency and feel that they can trust your brand, you will create that reliable relationship that will convert traffic into what you actually want.

 Holidays make us indeed a bit more emotional and more willing to buy things, because we are not doing this only for ourselves, but for our loved ones too.
 And luckily, there are plenty of holidays over the year: starting with Christmas, Easter, continuing with Mother’s Day, Valentine’s Day, Halloween, Thanksgiving, Black Friday, or even someone’s graduation, birthday, baby shower, or wedding!